PdoyleC/everyday-life/README.md

 ### Future Goals:
 - To provide a page for users to show walking routes around there area for others to see.
 - Give users an option to send private messages to each other.
 - User could create an event and other users can sign up for the event.
+- Add ticks to the Trip list, so that items can be marked as bought or done, easier.

 ## User Stories
 I have included links to the [GitHub Issues](https://github.com/PdoyleC/live-life/issues) for this project, as well as the [KANBAN board](https://github.com/users/PdoyleC/projects/6/views/1).